St Erme: St Erme with Trispen Community Primary School

 St Erme with Trispen Community Primary School caters for boys and girls from three to eleven years of age.
 The headteacher is Mrs Julie Orrell.
 The present building opened in November 1987, the school being founded in 1877.
 Built as a four class school with large hall, library, practical work areas, quiet room, changing rooms with showers, well equipped kitchen, a fifth classroom was added in 1999 to accommodate the growing number of pupils.
 An ICT room has recently been installed, providing the opportunity both for the teaching of Information Communication Technology and its application across the curriculum.
 There are around one hundred and ten children on the school roll, divided into four classes, as far as possible by age.
 A Foundation Stage Unit for 3 and 4 year old pupils operates during morning sessions.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in St Erme in the 1800s.